How many people live in subsidized housing in Texas?

 Texas, 2023

-Thirty-three percent of households living in subsidized housing in Texas were headed by people age 62 and older, the youngest age when people can qualify for Social Security.
+Thirty-three percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
 People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 46% of all households in subsidized housing.
-This data highlights the significant presence of both older adults and prime-age workers in the subsidized housing demographic.
+Understanding these demographics is crucial for addressing the needs of those in subsidized housing.

 Change location to see this data for other areas